joeylockie/lockiemedia/AI_PROJECT_LOG.md

 * **Calendar Search:** The new search bar in the calendar sidebar needs to be implemented.

 ## 9. Important Notes / Decisions Made
+* **Project Feature Removal:** The "Projects" feature has been removed to simplify the Task Manager's scope and focus on a more streamlined user experience with labels as the primary organization method.
 * **Versioning Scheme:** Adopted the Semantic Versioning (MAJOR.MINOR.PATCH) standard for the application.
 The current version is now **1.9.0**.
 * **Data Layer Upgrade to IndexedDB:** The application's data persistence layer has been upgraded from localStorage to IndexedDB (via the Dexie.js library).
 This was done to provide a more scalable, performant, and resilient data storage solution capable of handling larger amounts of data and more complex queries.
 * **PIVOTAL DECISION: Migration to Client-Side Architecture:** The project has been fundamentally changed from a complex, self-hosted Node.js microservice application to a pure client-side application.